top of page

 to strengthen civic identity and a shared commitment to the city's future

-by increasing awareness of
+which increase awareness of

 Mobile's unique role in the broader context of American history.